 Indeed, lavender can help your skin in several ways depending on how you apply it and what type of skin you have naturally.
 Today, let’s break down seven of the biggest benefits you could see if you use lavender for your skin in 2022.

-Helps Reduce Blemishes
+Helps Reduce Appearance of Blemishes

 As you may already know, blemish breakouts are related to germs present on your skin, as well as how much sebum your skin produces.
 When you use lavender oil, it may help to unclog your pores and reduce discomfort.